-The word ‘restaurant’ originates from Bouillon Restaurant, an establishment in 19th-century France whose name literally translates as ‘restorative soup.’
-In the climate emergency, the restaurant can grow to become a place not only to restore the human body, but also to care for the planet’s ecology.
+The word ‘restaurant’ originates from Bouillon Restaurant, an establishment in nineteenth-century France whose name literally translated as “restorative soup,” referring to a quasi-medicinal specialty dish intended to warm and nourish people’s bodies.
+In the climate emergency, the restaurant, alongside school canteens, collective kitchens, museum restaurants and so many other feeding spaces, all need to become a place not only to restore the human body but also a venture to care for the planet’s ecology; to promote systems that grow regenerative foods while cultivating habitats.